Rachnerd/angular2/README.md

 Behaviour is added to the Header without the Header itself being aware of it (so no need to pass anything).

 #### Directives
-For this assignment a basic Html altering directive will be created.
+For this assignment a basic Html altering directive will be created which will be used later to illustrate how dependencies get resolved in nested components.

 ```
 Create a new folder called directives and create a hoover-color.directive.ts